Kevin Porter Jr.’s Father Spent 4 Years in Prison For Manslaughter and Was Later Killed in a Bar Fight

 Kevin Porter Jr. is now facing legal trouble of his own

-Just two days later, TMZ Sports obtained police reports that allege that Kevin Porter Jr. punched a woman in the face during an altercation in August that also involved his sister and two other women.
-The two alleged victims claim that Porter’s sister was the initial attacker in the incident and punched one of the women in the face.
-They claim that Porter Jr. then jumped in and got involved himself.
-Here’s what the police report had to say.
+Just two days later, TMZ Sports obtained police reports alleging that Kevin Porter Jr. punched a woman in the face during an altercation in August that also involved his sister and two other women.
+The two alleged victims claimed that Porter Jr.’s sister was the initial attacker in the incident and punched one of the women in the face.
+They claimed Porter Jr. then jumped in and got involved himself:

 “At this time, Mr. Porter threw his drink in the face of [an alleged victim] and then ripped the wig off her head and then punched her in the left side of her face causing slight swelling visible at the time of this report.”

-Porter Jr.’s attorney is denying the allegations and, at the time of this writing, no charges have been filed in that case.
+Porter Jr.’s attorney denied the allegations, and at the time of this writing, no charges had been filed.